-If you receive a Check your connection, All fixed, Error code is 0x80072EFD, message on your Windows 10, while trying to open the Windows Store or downloading or updating a Windows Store app, these this posts offers suggestions on things you may want to try.
+If you receive a Check your connection, All fixed, Error code is 0x80072EFD, message on your Windows 10, while trying to open the Microsoft Store or downloading or updating a Windows Store app, these this posts offers suggestions on things you may want to try.

 Before you begin, please create a system restore point first so that you can restore your computer to this point, should things not go the way you want them to.